-Finding your repository size
+Find your Bitbucket repository size

-For Git, you can use the
+For Git, you can use the following command:

 The size-pack value is the size of your repository when it is pushed to a remote server like Bitbucket.
 The size-pack value is in kilobytes.
 So, in the above example the repository is not even 1 MB.

 Local Mercurial repository size from the command line

 Mercurial does not provide a command specifically for find a repository repository size.
 You can use the bundle command to generate a compression of your repository and then see the size of the file:

 Rewriting repository history is a tricky business, because every commit depends on it's parents, so any small change will change the commit id of every subsequent commit.
 There are two automated tools for doing this:

 - the BFG Repo Cleaner - fast, simple, easy to use.
 Require Java 6 or above.

 - git filter-branch - powerful, tricky to configure, slow on big repositories.
 Part of the core Git suite.